 Students transferring into the program with a Master's degree in an appropriate discipline also need to satisfy all the standards below for graduation.
 However, students may request a review of their existing credits and may have the number of credits required reduced at the discretion of the physics graduate advisor.
 If appropriate, the entire set of Master's degree courses can be applied to the PhD program.

-The student must complete a total of 75 hours of coursework and dissertation.
+The student must complete a minimum of 66 hours of coursework and dissertation.
 This includes:

 |PHYS 5030||Mathematical Methods in Physics||3|